At Texas Clinic, 2 Women Explain What Changed Their Minds On Abortion

 During the campaign, Trump vowed to try to overturn Roe v.
 Wade, which has emboldened activists on both sides of the abortion debate.
 At one abortion clinic in Texas, along the border with Mexico, two young women in opposing camps recently changed their minds about the way they feel and think about the issue of abortion.

 It's midday on a Tuesday, and 32-year-old Mercedes Soto is standing outside the Whole Woman's Health clinic in McAllen, Texas.
-The name is counterintuitive.
 It's the last remaining abortion clinic in the entire 1,800-square-mile region known as the Rio Grande Valley.

 Soto is demonstrating with fellow anti-abortion protesters who call themselves prayer warriors.
 She doesn't look like the other women praying.
 She's a lot younger.